 When touring a property online using the virtual reality platforms currently offered, prospective buyers/renters are touring perfect produced and manufactured environments.
 One of the main complaints many leasing agents hear from consumers is that the property or specific unit “doesn’t look like the pictures.”
 And yet, many see a virtual environment as the solution?
-Sure, a virtual tour allows users to have a more dynamic view of a unit and community, but it’s still marginally different than the same polished, professional photos already on the website.
+Sure, virtual tour software allows users to have a more dynamic view of a unit and community, but it’s still marginally different than the same polished, professional photos already on the website.

 By offering a real time tour, prospective residents are able to get a real look into the exactly unit they could be living in and a feel for the community in general.
 You can’t photoshop live video, which allows the onsite team to showcase their space in a real, transparent way that virtual reality tours simply cannot do.
 And because it’s live, it eliminates most all surprises when that prospective resident does come to visit or, better yet, moves in.
 No community is perfect, but by going live, potential buyers and renters can ask their questions, see what they want to see, and be confident the community is perfect for them.

 Many times, those touring a community via virtual reality are stuck with what they are offered.
 Meaning, they can’t ask to see any additional details outside of those that are already in the virtual environment.
 Because of time and cost barriers, most multifamily websites only offer select virtual tours of their floor plans and maybe an amenity or two like the workout center or game room.
 That limited selection does not always show prospective residents what they want to see.